Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation

-We note that we do not use the EDAC scheme in this case.
-The momentum equation reduces to,
+We note that we have not used the EDAC scheme in this case.
+Similarly, the equation~\eqref{eq:ME-simple} for momentum reduces to,

 Here, we have moved the convection term to the right side and removed any partial time derivatives.
 This can be easily solved purely in pseudo-time while keeping the particles fixed in space.
-Technically, we could replace $\tau$ with $t$ however, the dual-time offers a convenient perspective for seeking a steady state solution iteratively.
+Technically, we could replace $\tau$ with $t$.
+However, the dual-time offers a convenient perspective for seeking a steady state solution iteratively.

-The above approach is simple and not tied to any particular SPH scheme.
+The above approach to obtain steady state solutions is simple and not tied to any particular SPH scheme.
 Any scheme that uses a density or pressure evolution equation that is dependent on the divergence of the velocity will work.
 The approach is numerically efficient as it does not require any re-computation of neighbors.
-While simulating the steady-state problem, we stop iterating until the changes in pseudo-time become small enough.
+While simulating the steady-state problem, we iterate until the changes in pseudo-time become small enough.